 A Delayed Reaction

 Finally Parliament made this fact known to us, that as British subjects, we had no rights that Parliament was bound to respect.
 That was finally made plain between 1765 and 1776.
 We then wrote the Declaration of Independence, in which we abandoned all reference to "rights of Englishmen" and talked about the rights of man, the rights of God’s creatures.
-If British subjects had no rights that Parliament was bound to respect, then creatures of God, by divorcing themselves from all connection with
+If British subjects had no rights that Parliament was bound to respect, then creatures of God, by divorcing themselves from all connection with Great Britain, could establish their rights under God and the natural law.
+That assertion was the first breath of the new life of this republic.

 I dare say that there are people here, as there are people everywhere, who will tell you that the Declaration of Independence was simply an emotional exercise, an escape valve for the revolutionary pressures of those times, which means nothing.
 To say that is to impugn the integrity of the men who wrote and signed the Declaration.